 Whole School Curriculum

-As a staff group, we started writing our Curriculum six years ago.
+As a staff group, we started writing our Curriculum seven years ago.
 With our children in mind, we created topic areas to work in a two year cycle so that our teachers had the opportuity to plan and teach together - working to individual strengths.
 Our aim was, and still is, to use the objectives from the National Curriculum and make it as creative and exciting for the children as possible so they develop a love for learning.
 In order for this curriculum to be engaging for our children, it will be regularly evaluated and changed to meet their needs, the needs of our school and the needs within the wider community and the world.
 Please click here to read our 'Teaching and Learning' statement which has been written by the school staff and approved by our Full Governing Board.

-This year (2019-2020) we have already made some changes based on our evaluations from the previous two years and we are now developing our curriculum by including a key question for the children to answer at the end of each topic.
+Last year (2019-2020) we made some changes based on our evaluations from the previous two years and we are now developing our curriculum by including a key question for the children to answer at the end of each topic.
 We are also ensuring some dedicated time in class to find out what the children would like to learn within a set topic.
 By doing this, we hope that our children will be able to express their knowledge and understanding in a way they would prefer and thus creating independent, life-long learners.

 Working in our curriculum teams, we have put together a 'Progression in skills' document to support our curriculum planning.
 If you would like to see them, please follow the links: History, Geography, Art, DT, RE, PSHCE

 As a school, we have decided to follow the Kent scheme of work for Science.
 If you would like to see the overview for the year, please click here.